ankitmishra-dev/user-crud-application-corephp/readme.md

 # User CRUD REST API in Core PHP

-A simple RESTful API built with core PHP for managing users, supporting **Create, Read, Update, Delete** operations.
-This project demonstrates a clean architecture using classes, a custom autoloader, and MySQL database connection handling.
+A simple and secure RESTful API built using Core PHP to perform CRUD (Create, Read, Update, Delete) operations on a user entity.
+This project includes modular class-based architecture, secure password handling, a .env-based configuration system, and version control with Git.

 ---